Sprinkles and Sprouts

 Pin Image: Cajun chicken sloppy Joe sandwich with text overlaid

-Served on a soft roll, these sloppy joes are a fun dinner option that the whole family will enjoy-no forks needed!
+Served on a soft roll, these sloppy joes are a fun dinner option that the whole family will enjoy.
+No forks needed!
 Serve them with fries and corn for the perfect casual meal.

-Ingredient Notes
+Ingredients Notes

 These notes are here to help make this recipe a success; they cover some but not all ingredients.
-For a complete ingredient list, check out the recipe card below.
+For a complete ingredient list, with quantities, check out the recipe card below.

-Onion: I use a regular brown onion but you can use a white, yellow, or red onion.
+Onion: I use a regular brown onion but you can use a white, yellow or red onion.

 Green bell pepper: Green peppers are part of the Cajun holy trinity of vegetables.
 But you can substitute it with red or yellow if you prefer.